hmelendez001/Project2-Udacity-Data-Scientist/README.md

 # Summary of the results
 The dataset given was imbalanced (i.e. some labels like water have few examples and others like search_and_rescue, security, child_alone, shelter, clothing, etc. had none).
 We discovered this when first evaluating our model and seeing Scikit warnings that read "UndefinedMetricWarning: Precision is ill-defined and being set to 0.0 in labels with no predicted samples."
 This imbalance affected training the model because our overall precision, recall, f1-score were skewed (with so many 0 results the averages were pulled down).
 Unlike with other data like financials, temperature readings there really is no way to necessarily impute the data.
 I cannot simply average out these gaps or even do other imputing strategies like fill forward or fill back data.
 NLP or Natural Language Processing does not give us these imputing options.
 Best we might do here to get a better evaluation result would be to emphasize the stats on the categories we know are not missing by passing the labels for the categories we do have.

+Given more time I would have customized the web application dashboard further, using more the fontawesome icons and making the list of selected categories more reactive.
+Also, I would have included unit tests rather than running code from my Jupyter Notebook to test snippets.
+And finally I would have made the model pipeline component a module in PyPi.org to avoid repeating code like the tokenize function, the class UrgencyWordExtractor, and some of the other string constants like url_regex, alphanum_regex, and urgent_words.

 # Acknowledgements
 Several code snippets came from previous lessons in our Udacity Data Scientist program.
 Also, where employed I have credited various contributors from StackOverflow.com, geeksforgeeks.org at https://www.geeksforgeeks.org/, https://www.tutorialspoint.com/ for sample plotly graphs, and the Data Science Stack Exchange at https://datascience.stackexchange.com.
 A big thank you to our instructors and all those involved in the Udacity program.